Ceremonial bowing and offering food at ancestors' tombs -- a case study

 -- Howard Culbertson.

-When a Christian from one culture seeks to assist Christians in another culture in discerning whether certain practices are wrong or not, it's essential to approach the situation with sensitivity, humility, and a genuine desire to understand the cultural context and biblical principles involved.
-Here are some steps they can take:
+When a Christian from one culture seeks to assist Christians in another culture in deciding whether certain practices are wrong, the situation must be approached with sensitivity and humility.
+There needs to be a genuine desire to understand the cultural context and biblical principles involved.
+Here are eight action steps:

-These steps can help Christians from one culture effectively assist Christians in another culture in discerning the rightness or wrongness of certain practices while fostering mutual understanding, respect, and unity within the body of Christ.
+These steps can help Christians from one culture assist Christians in another culture to ascertain the rightness or wrongness of practices while fostering mutual understanding, respect, and unity within the body of Christ.

 You might also like these